 Modern Special Pencils

-Pencils of that type are sharpened in seconds (however, remember that leads from compressed loose material and binders are still more fragile than common graphite; if you want to use the pencils frequently, purchase a good craft knife).
+Pencils of that type are sharpened in seconds (however, remember that compressed loose material and binders are still more fragile than common graphite; if you want to use the pencils frequently, purchase a good craft knife).

 Alas, when it comes to making broad strokes, charcoal pencils definitely aren’t the most effective medium.